Tractor unit

-A tractor unit, also known as a truck unit, lorry unit, power unit, prime mover, ten-wheeler, semi-tractor, semi-truck, semi-lorry, big rig tractor, big rig truck or big rig lorry or simply a tractor, truck, lorry, semi, big rig or rig, is a characteristically heavy-duty towing engine that provides motive power for hauling a towed or trailered load.
-The largest such vehicles are similar to locomotives.
-These fall into two categories: heavy- and medium-duty military and commercial rear-wheel-drive semi-tractors used for hauling semi-trailers, and very heavy-duty typically off-road-capable, often 6×6, military and commercial tractor units, including ballast tractors.
+A tractor unit (Note: Also known as a truck unit, lorry unit, power unit, prime mover, ten-wheeler, semi-tractor, semi-truck, semi-lorry, big rig tractor, big rig truck or big rig lorry or simply a tractor, truck, lorry, semi, big rig or rig) is a characteristically heavy-duty tow vehicle that provides motive power for hauling a towed or trailered load.
+The largest such vehicles are similar to locomotives, which fall into two categories: heavy- and medium-duty military and commercial rear-wheel-drive semi-tractors that are used for hauling semi-trailers, and very heavy-duty typically off-road-capable, often 6×6, military and commercial tractor units, including ballast tractors.

-It should not be confused with a tractor-trailer which is a combination of a tractor unit and semi-trailer, whereas a tractor unit describes only the tractor portion.
+It should not be confused with a tractor-trailer, which is a combination of a tractor unit and semi-trailer.
+A tractor unit describes only the tractor portion.